 Is the Alexander Technique a Good Fit for You?

-Last week a pupil asked me if there's any particular type of person who tends to be drawn to the Alexander Technique as an approach to self-development and healing.
+Last week a pupil asked me if there's any particular type of person who tends to be drawn to the Alexander Technique.
 Thinking about it I realised that it's not so much people with particular problems who come as it is people with a particular outlook.
 Generally the Alexander Technique is likely to be a good fit for you if:

 So like anything else it's not for everyone; but if it's a good fit for you it can be a really good one.
 I've done a lot of different 'self-development' type of things over the years, and I would say that out of all of them the Alexander Technique has been the best for me.
 Not the most dramatic, or the most intense, or the fastest—in fact it's quite gentle and subtle and slow.
 But I think it's been the most solid, the most useful, and is the one thing I always come back to when I want to ground myself.
 It's like a strong trunk and roots for everything else that we do.